Asian house shrew: Ecology and behaviour

 Another habit of this shrew, shared with the white-toothed shrews of Europe, is that when a mother and its young travel the first will hold on to the mother's fur with its teeth, and the subsequent young will do the same with the sibling in front of it.

 It is often mistaken for a rat or mouse and killed as vermin.
-In general it is beneficial to humans because its diet consists mostly of harmful insects such as cockroaches, and even house mice.
+In general it is beneficial to humans because its diet consists mostly of harmful insects (and other invertebrates) such as cockroaches and even mammals such as house mice, as well as plant material.
 It can therefore be considered as a biological pesticide.
 Unlike rats, population levels of house shrews remain low.
 Despite its use as an insect control, it can be unpopular due to the strong odour of its droppings, which it may deposit in human dwellings behind kitchen cupboards, etc. It can also take to eating human food such as meat in kitchens, or dog or cat food.
 It is known to occasionally kill young chicks, making it unpopular with farmers, although rats probably kill more chicks, and more quickly.
 The way it is said to attack chicks, by first biting a tendon, immobilizing it and then killing and eating it, could indicate that it has a venomous bite that paralyses, as at least two other shrews species have (i.e. the Eurasian water shrew and the Northern short-tailed shrew).